MoAly98/mirrorball/README.md

 # mirrorball

-A benchmarking tool for statistical models based on google-benchmark
+`mirrorball` is a benchmarking toolkit for comparing statistical model implementations and optimization strategies in high-energy physics analyses.
+The goal is to provide reproducible google-benchmark suites that measure various metrics of performance.